Recommend monitoring periodically and applying new sealant when needed.

 Here is a link to read about how GFCI receptacles keep you safe.

 One or more cover plates were loose at the time of inspection.
-Recommend tightening as needed.
+Recommend tightening.

-Tub drained slow at the time of inspection.
-Recommend correction as needed.
+One or more receptacles did not have power at the time of inspection.
+Recommend further review and correction as necessary.